-When some firms think of B2B marketing strategies, they think primarily of direct and outbound techniques – messages that you might send straight to clients or prospective buyers that you’ve identified.
-In this approach, the goal is to be compelling and persuasive enough that the audience responds and engages with your services.
+When some firms think of B2B marketing strategies, they think primarily of direct and outbound techniques—marketing messages that you might send straight to clients or prospective buyers.
+In this approach, the goal is to be compelling and persuasive enough that the audience responds to the offer and seriously considers your services.

-These kinds of techniques certainly have a place in your marketing tool belt.
+Techniques like these certainly have a place in your marketing tool belt.
 But the world of B2B marketing strategies has expanded, and the behavior of professional services buyers has changed.
 Today’s buyers are nearly as likely to turn to search engines for answers to their work-related challenges as they are to ask a colleague or connection for a referral.

-But which ones are essential for success in today’s hyper-competitive environment?
-Let’s take a look at ten absolutely fundamental B2B marketing strategies that will not only help your firm keep up, but help you get ahead.
+You may wonder, though, which ones are essential for success in today’s hyper-competitive environment?
+In this article, we will explore ten fundamental B2B marketing strategies that will not only help your firm keep up, but help you get ahead.
 First let’s define exactly what we mean by B2B marketing and examples of how it looks in action.

 Research is the bedrock of any modern marketing effort.
 From marketplace research to brand research, detailed scientific studies will help you make more informed decisions.
 They’ll give you an objective basis for your marketing and provide you valuable baselines for measuring your results.